Effective Date: September 04, 2023

-TALENT SHIFT adheres to the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce with respect to personal information that is transferred from the European Economic Area to the United States within the scope of FORVIS’s Privacy Shield certification.
+TALENT SHIFT adheres to the EU-U.S. Data Privacy Framework (“DPF”) and the UK Extension to the EU-U.S. Data Privacy Framework as set forth by the U.S. Department of Commerce with respect to personal information that is transferred from the European Economic Area (EEA) to the United States within the scope of FORVIS’ DPF certification.

-To learn more, see our Privacy Shield Notice.
+To learn more, see our Data Privacy Notice.

 Profiling and Automated Decision Marking

 We do not use profiling (where an electronic system uses personal information to try and predict something about you) or automated decision making (where an electronic system uses personal information to make a decision about you without human intervention).

 How long do we keep your personal information?